ScottLogic/prompt-injection/frontend/src/assets/fonts/README.md

 # Export PDF Language Support

-To support multiple languages with special characters we need to register fonts and set the font-family - see [ExportContent.tsx](../../components/ExportChat/ExportContent.tsx).
+To support multiple languages with special characters we need to register fonts and set the font-family: see [ExportContent.tsx](../../components/ExportChat/ExportContent.tsx).
 You can download additional font families (ttf or otf) from https://fonts.google.com/noto and place in src/assets/fonts.